taimoon/scheme-interpreter/README.md

 Though the statement appears very abstract.
 The example is actually adapted from chapter 8 of the book at the website [https://users.cs.utah.edu/~mflatt/past-courses/cs7520/public_html/s06/notes.pdf](https://users.cs.utah.edu/~mflatt/past-courses/cs7520/public_html/s06/notes.pdf).

+C does not guarantee tail call and C accumulates context for every function call.
+The workaround is to do trampoline by repeatively calling the global variable `NEXT`.
+C does not support first class "label" which I mean that we cannot really goto everywhere arbitrary like we do in assembly.
+Indeed, `NEXT` is a workaround to jump to everywhere arbitrary except with a severe limitation: it does not accept any parameters.
+C provides no direct support polymorphic procedures.
+Possible implementation is to use variadic procedures but I never learn how to and I decide that inventing new trick is more fun.
+Instead of learning new trick, I dictate that all trampoline procedures will get arguments from the global variables `VAL` and `CONT`.
+To sum, `NEXT` is the goto I am using.

 # Reference
 - [Essentials of Programming Languages - Third Edition](https://eopl3.com/)